Join A Secret Italy

 Veneto's Beaches

-Veneto has some very good beaches.
+Veneto has some very good beaches, these are the best ones.
 Although not quite Sardinia these beaches are as good as you are likely to find in the north of Italy.

 For more on beaches in Italy and much else too why not subscribe to our free monthly newsletter?